rktect/HyperVStatusMonitor/ReadMe.md

 The application consists of two components:

 1. A **powershell script** on the host which runs on a predetermined interval using Task Scheduler.
 Since this script calls 'out' on port 80 (or 443 for HTTPS) your firewall will need to permit outgoing requests from the machine running this script.
 Tested in Powershell 3+.
 2. A **web application** hosted at Azure or another geo-independent location from the host machine.
 This ensures problems can be detected and notifications sent even if the host goes down.
-This is built in the new ASP.NET Core 1.0 (1.0.0-rc1-final) so it can literally be compiled and run on any platform.
+This is built in the new ASP.NET Core 1.0 (1.0.0-rc1-final) so it can be compiled and run on any platform.

 The notification structure uses "Problem" and "Recovery" logic.
 So you are only notified of each problem once, instead of repeatedly getting "Problem" emails every status check interval.
 The system will send you a "Recovery" as each problem is resolved - including a note about how many problems are unresolved.